January 17, 2019

 There is no right answer here.
 Whether you outsource your content or not will depend largely on factors that are unique to your business.
 While outsourced content is a good fit for bigger companies, it may not be ideal for small businesses depending on the circumstances.
 You can also do a blend of the two.
 Create some content yourself and outsource the content you are not an expert at or simply don't have time to create.

 Once you've decided to use someone else's writing services, you need to find the right person.
 As mentioned, you can't just hire anyone who wants to write for you.
 Writers are a dime a dozen and quality can be all over the map.
 Keep in mind during your search that you're looking for someone to write the best content possible, not to churn out pieces simply because you have to.
 You want your content to be engaging and interesting so your potential customers come back for more.
 The only way to do this is to hire a talented writer.

 Finding the right person also means they should be a good fit for company culture.
-You want someone who can mesh well with your marketing team, especially if they'll be working remotely.
+You want someone who can mesh well with your marketing team, especially if they'll be working remotely or as freelancers.
 Many companies build long-term relationships with freelance writers that perform well.
 This helps to ensure future content creation and makes it easier when it comes to onboarding and writing in the company voice and on brand.
 Look for writers that respond promptly and concisely.
 You can also use tools such as Asana and Slab to keep the content marketing team up-to-date and make documents easy to find.